PiotrCrc/ramp/README.md

 # ramp
+Library for proportional changing of 3 values to reach setpoint.
-library for smooth transition between RGB colors
+Used for smooth transition between RGB colors in N steps.